Anti-hero Matt Damon brings roughneck America to Cannes | Malay Mail

 “It’s been a long struggle for redemption at OM,” McCarthy said.
 “And now also for the French national team, but we won’t go there,” he added, referring to France’s shock exit from Euro 2021 tournament.

-Although premiering in Cannes, Stillwater is playing out of competition at the festival, which runs to July 17. — AFP
+Although premiering in Cannes, “Stillwater” is playing out of competition at the festival, which runs to July 17. — ETX Studio